Women in the Qy.r'an,

 All rights reserved.
 No part of this publication may be reproduced,

-stored in a retrieval system, or transmitted, in any fonn or by any means,
+stored in a retrieval system, or transmitted, in any fonn or

 electronic, mechanical, photocopying, recording, or otherwise,